Dairon Blanco Preview, Player Props: Royals vs. Red Sox

 Dairon Blanco At The Plate

-- Blanco has driven in a run in 10 games this season (29.4%), including two games with multiple runs batted in.
+- In 10 games this season (28.6%), Blanco has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.